AlanFreed/VolterraIntegralEquations.jl/README.md

 ### Memory Functions

-Normalized memory functions, i.e., the $K(t)$ in $k(t) = (E_0 - E_{\infty}) \, K(t) / E_{\infty}$, like those introduced above are callable in software through the following functions.
+Normalized memory functions $K(t)$, like those introduced above, are callable in software through the following functions.
 For those kernels that are not weakly singular
 ```
+function BOX(systemOfUnits::String, time::PhysicalScalar, parameters::Tuple)::Tuple
-function MCM(systemOfUnits::String, time::PhysicalScalar, parameters::Tuple)::PhysicalScalar
+function MCM(systemOfUnits::String, time::PhysicalScalar, parameters::Tuple)::Tuple
-function MPL(systemOfUnits::String, time::PhysicalScalar, parameters::Tuple)::PhysicalScalar
+function MPL(systemOfUnits::String, time::PhysicalScalar, parameters::Tuple)::Tuple
-function RFS(systemOfUnits::String, time::PhysicalScalar, parameters::Tuple)::PhysicalScalar
+function RFS(systemOfUnits::String, time::PhysicalScalar, parameters::Tuple)::Tuple
-function SLS(systemOfUnits::String, time::PhysicalScalar, parameters::Tuple)::PhysicalScalar
+function SLS(systemOfUnits::String, time::PhysicalScalar, parameters::Tuple)::Tuple
 ```
 and for those kernels that are weakly singular
 ```
-function BOX(systemOfUnits::String, time::PhysicalScalar, parameters::Tuple)::PhysicalScalar
-function CCM(systemOfUnits::String, time::PhysicalScalar, parameters::Tuple)::PhysicalScalar
+function CCM(systemOfUnits::String, time::PhysicalScalar, parameters::Tuple)::Tuple
-function FLS(systemOfUnits::String, time::PhysicalScalar, parameters::Tuple)::PhysicalScalar
+function FLS(systemOfUnits::String, time::PhysicalScalar, parameters::Tuple)::Tuple
-function KWW(systemOfUnits::String, time::PhysicalScalar, parameters::Tuple)::PhysicalScalar
+function KWW(systemOfUnits::String, time::PhysicalScalar, parameters::Tuple)::Tuple
 ```
 while other memory functions of one's own design can be introduced, too, provided they have an interface of:
 ```
-function <myMemoryFunction>(systemOfUnits::String, time::PhysicalScalar, parameters::Tuple)::PhysicalScalar
+function <myMemoryFunction>(systemOfUnits::String, time::PhysicalScalar, parameters::Tuple)::Tuple
 ```
-Herein string `systemOfUnits` is (at present) either "SI" or "CGS", with `time` specifying the argument of `K(t)` sent to the memory function for evaluation, and whose `parameters,` or material constants, are supplied via a Tuple.
-All memory functions return an instance of type `PhysicalFields.PhysicalScalar.`
+Herein string `systemOfUnits` is (at present) either "SI" or "CGS", with `time` specifying the argument of `K(t)` sent to the generalized memory function for evaluation, and whose `parameters,` or material constants, are supplied via a Tuple.

-The tuples that are to be supplied for the incorporated memory functions, i.e. the model's material constants, are:
+The tuples that are to be supplied for the incorporated memory functions for creep listed above, i.e. the model's material constants, are:

 1) BOX: parameters = $(τ_1, τ_2)$
 2) CCM: parameters = $(α, τ)$
 3) FLS: parameters = $(α, τ)$
 4) KWW: parameters = $(α, τ)$
-5) MCM: parameters = $(c_1, c_2, …, c_n, τ_1, τ_2, …, τ_n)$
+5) MCM: parameters = $(c_1, c_2, …, c_L, τ_1, τ_2, …, τ_L)$
 6) MPL: parameters = $(α, τ)$
 7) RFS: parameters = $(α, δ, τ)$
 8) SLS: parameters = $(τ,)$

+All memory functions return a tuple.
+Specifically, they return tuple $(k, \tau)$ wherein $k$ is the value of $K(t)$ and $\tau$ is its rate controlling characteristic time, both of which are instances of type `PhysicalFields.PhysicalScalar.`

 ### Constructing Weights of Quadrature for Volterra Integral Equations

-The weights of quadrature for this, a solver of Young's [14] method, can be created with a call to the following function
+The weights of quadrature for this, a solver of Young's [16] method, can be created with a call to the following function
 ```
-function normalizedQuadratureWeights(K::Function,
+function normalizedQuadratureWeights(systemOfUnits::String,
-                                     systemOfUnits::String,
-                                     N::Integer,
                                      dTime::PhysicalScalar,
-                                     parameters::Tuple)::ArrayOfPhysicalTensors
+                                     parameters::Tuple,
+                                     kernel::Function,
+                                     Nₘₐₓ::Integer,
+                                     significantFigures::Integer=5)::ArrayOfPhysicalTensors

 ```
-where `K` is any of the eight memory functions addressed above, or one of your own design.
-This function is called internally whose arguments include `systemOfUnits` and `parameters,` with its argument for time being constructed from `dTime` and `N.` Argument `dTime` denotes the global time step of the solver, with there being `N` solution nodes uniformly spaced over the solution path.
-These quadrature weights are stored in an instance of type `PhysicalFields.ArrayOfPhysicalTensors,` and as such, can be stored to a JSON file for a later retrieval.
+where the `kernel` is any of the eight memory functions addressed above, or one of your own design.
+This function is called internally, whose arguments include `systemOfUnits` and `parameters,` with its argument for `time` being an integer multiple of step size `dTime,` which is the global time-step size of the solver.
+The returned quadrature weights are contained within an instance of type `PhysicalFields.ArrayOfPhysicalTensors` whose length is the lesser value of `Nₘₐₓ` and that length determined from the characteristic time $\tau$ supplied by the `kernel` at the accuracy sought.
+This is established via argument `significantFigues,` which is bound to the integer interval [2, 10] with 5 being its default value.
+For example, at this default, the array of quadrature weights will have a length of $\min (N_{\text{max}}, N_t)$ where $N_t$ is that value whereat $K(N_t \, \mathrm{d}t) < 10^{-5}$.

+The returned quadrature weights are of type `PhysicalFields.ArrayOfPhysicalTensors,` and as such, they can be stored to a JSON file for a later retrieval.

-### Solver for Volterra Integral Equations of the Second Kind
+# Solver for Volterra Integral Equations of the Second Kind

 The exported solvers for Volterra integral equations are implementations of the abstract class
 ```